Breuer-Major Theorems for Hilbert Space-Valued Random Variables: Introduction

 In Section \ref{sec:applications}, we illustrate the generality of our main result by applying it to statistics of functional data such as the sample covariance operator (also studied in \cite{MAS2002117,mas2006sufficient,duk20}) and estimators for eigenvalues of the covariance operator (e.g., \cite{Bosq2000:Linear}).
 Such results already exist for linear processes, but we extend them to a different dependence structure determined through the process's autocorrelation structure.
 The neural network literature has been interested in proving CLTs for networks with randomly initialized weights as the width of the layers diverges; see \cite{favaro2023quantitative,kovachki2023neural,MolKluSchKol22}.
 We provide a novel result along these lines for neural operators giving a quantitative CLT in terms of the network's increasing width.

 The rest of the paper is organized as follows.
+Section \ref{subsec:prelim-infinite} focuses on notation, terminology, and some standard facts.
 In Section \ref{se:mainresults}, we present our main results.
-Section \ref{subsec:prelim-infinite} focuses on notation, terminology, and some standard facts, and is followed by a chaotic decomposition in Section \ref{sec:Wiener-Ito-chaos}.
-The proofs are presented in Section \ref{se:proofs} and supplemented by results in Appendices \ref{app:quant_version} and \ref{app:aux}.
-Section \ref{sec:applications} concludes with a variety of applications of our results.
+Subsequently, we introduce a chaotic decomposition in Section \ref{sec:Wiener-Ito-chaos}.
+The proofs of our main results are presented in Section \ref{se:proofs}.
+A quantitative version of our main result and its proof are given in Section \ref{app:quant_version}.
+Section \ref{sec:applications} states a variety of applications of our results.
+Section \ref{app:aux} presents auxiliary results needed for our proofs.